Skip to Content

 Courtesy of MGM Resorts

-Excalibur’s unique theming elements are also fun to explore as well.
+Excalibur’s unique theming elements are also fun to explore as well, as the resort is modeled after a medieval castle.

-If thrills are what you seek, check out the rollercoaster at New York New York, which is a pretty wild ride.
-Thrill seekers won’t be disappointed.
+If thrills are on the agenda, check out the Big Apple Coaster at New York New York, which is a pretty wild ride – Thrill seekers won’t be disappointed.

 new York New York's Big Apple Coaster goes upside down